stephherbers/OldPortfolio/README.md

-Welcome to my graphic design portfolio!
+Welcome to my Computer Science portfolio!

-The images within this repositiory are some of the work I have done as a Graphic Designer for the Music Department at Carleton College.

-For each event, the director can request that a poster be made.
-My job is to take their vision for the show and turn tha into a prompotional poster that is put up around school, and the website.

-All posters have been made with Photoshop, or a combination of Photoshop and Illistrator.
+A blog of some results of research I conducted at GroupLens at University of Minnestoa can be found here: https://grouplens.org/blog/ramen-is-more-photogenic-than-chicken-wings-a-winter-break-externship-report/

 Please email any questions you have at herberss@carleton.edu